oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/groebner_bases.md

 ## Division With Remainder

 Buchberger's algorithm for computing Gröbner bases makes use of reduction steps which rely on multivariate division with remainder.
-For the computation of standard bases, a variant of of the division algorithm due to Mora comes into play.
+For the computation of standard bases, a variant of the division algorithm due to Mora comes into play.
 In that context, with notation as above, we use the following terminology.

 First suppose that $>$ is global and let polynomials $g\in K[x]$ and $f_1, \dots, f_r\in K[x]\setminus \{0\}$ be given.